Photonic quantum information processing using the frequency continuous-variable of single photons: Introduction

 Finally, our mathematical correspondence finds application in quantum computing through the novel concept of GBS generalized in the continuous time-frequency variables of single photons.
-In this protocol, we start from single photons with a Gaussian spectrum (that are mathematically equivalent to squeezed states), that enter into an interferometer performing time-frequency Gaussian operations.
-Frequency (deterministic) entanglement operations are performed with \textit{non-linear} operations through light-matter interaction.
+In this protocol, we start from $N$-single photons that are present in $N$ distinct auxiliary modes (such as spatial modes) with a Gaussian spectrum (that are mathematically equivalent to squeezed states), that enter into an interferometer performing time-frequency Gaussian operations.
+Frequency entanglement operations are performed with \textit{non-linear} operations through light-matter interaction.
 The output state is a time-frequency Gaussian state whose chronocyclic Wigner distribution \cite{dorrer_concepts_2005,brecht_characterizing_2013,fabre_generation_2020} is Gaussian.
 The final step involves single photon mode-resolved detection, which is projection onto a spectral Hermite--Gauss basis, coupled with measurements employing single-photon detectors, thereby simulating the equivalent of photon number-resolving detection.
 A given configuration is given here as the simultaneous measurement of $N$ single-photon states with Hermite--Gauss mode spectrum $n_1,...n_N$.
 In time-frequency GBS, a configuration involves the measurement of specific single-photon states, each associated with its respective Hermite--Gauss mode spectrum, in contrast to Boson sampling where configurations are defined by the detection of single photon states, irrespective of their degrees of freedom structure.
-The output distribution is the hafnian of a symmetric matrix, that is a $\#$P-hard problem and we therefore obtain a quantum computing model that samples from the distribution of photons in a \textit{non-linear} optical network.\\
+The output distribution is the hafnian of a symmetric matrix, that is a $\#$P-hard problem and we therefore obtain a quantum computing model that samples from the distribution of photons in a \textit{non-linear} optical network.
+While we outline prospects for implementing our proposal experimentally, our main focus is rather to highlight that different types of quantum resources and degrees of freedom can lead to the same statistics and information processing capabilities.

 The rest of the paper is organized as follows.
 In Sec.~\ref{FBQIP}, we develop the essential tools for understanding the formalism describing the frequency degree of freedom of single photons.
 In Sec.~\ref{HOMsec}, we discuss the continuous-variable frequency HOM effect by using the mathematical analogy between the quadrature and the frequency degree of freedom.
 Following this analogy in Sec.~\ref{NOONsec}, we then develop a quantum metrology protocol relying on a two-photon probe whose frequency spectrum is engineered so that to achieve Heisenberg scaling for phase estimation.
 Finally in Sec.~\ref{GBS}, we translate the GBS model to the frequency degree of freedom of single photons.